 Do you see my cute little embryo above?

 Just looking at it brings back a surge of memories.

 The implantation day was set on 4 October 2014.
-It was my boss’s birthday, so she was quite excited to hear from me. 🙂 It really made it extra special!
+It was my boss’s birthday, so she was quite excited to hear from me.
+This date really made it extra special!